joergkrause/nyaf/README.md

 > Async is an option, can by sync, too.

 *this.services* is a function, that returns an instance of the service.
-Services are singleton by default.
+Services are singleton on the level of the local name.
+The same name used in different components will return the same instance.
+Using a different name will create a new instance.

 # How to use